pupil-labs/pyndsi/ndsi-commspec.md

-# Network Device Sensor Interface Protocol Specification v2.13
+# Network Device Sensor Interface Protocol Specification v2.14

 Status: draft

-Network Device Sensor Interface protocol specifies the communication between *Pupil Mobile* and the *Network Device Sensor Interface*.
+Network Device Sensor Interface protocol specifies the communication between a set of hosts that provide sensor information to a set of clients.
+Examples for these include [Pupil Mobile](https://github.com/pupil-labs/pupil-mobile-app) as host and [Pupil Capture](https://github.com/pupil-labs/pupil) as client.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).